Spacetime dynamics of spinning particles - exact electromagnetic analogies: Comparison of the different spin conditions

-We start with the problem of fall along the axis in a Kerr spacetime discussed in Sec.~\ref{sub:Time-components-Static}.

-Firstly, in order to compare the different spin conditions for the same problem, we must first establish how we ensure that we are dealing with the same particle.
-A pole dipole particle is characterized by its two moments: $P^{\alpha}$ and $S^{\alpha\beta}$; these are defined, cf. Eqs.~(\ref{eq:Pgeneral})--(\ref{eq:Sab}), with respect to a point $z^{\alpha}(\tau)$ and an hypersurface of integration $\Sigma(u,\tau)$ (which may be thought as the instantaneous rest space of the observer measuring them); hence we prescribe the particle by giving these moments.
-Different representations of the same particle must yield the same moments with respect to the \emph{same point} and observer.
-This is a crucial point made in~\cite{Helical}.

-We intend to describe what we naively expect, from symmetry arguments, to be a the fall along the $z$ axis ($\theta=0$ in Boyer-Lindquist coordinates) of a gyroscope whose initial position is some point along the $z$ axis, and its initial velocity $\vec{U}$ and spin $\vec{S}$ are also along the axis of symmetry.
-It turns out, however, that such naive prescription of initial conditions not only does not completely determine the problem, nor does it ensure its axial symmetry.
-The reason is that in Relativity, and in contrast with Newtonian mechanics, the motion of the CM of an extended body is not fully determined by the force laws given its initial position and velocity; one needs a third condition, which is to prescribe the field of unit time-like vectors $u^{\alpha}$ relative to which the CM is computed (i.e., the field such that $S^{\alpha\beta}u_{\beta}=0$), and which for an arbitrary choice breaks the axial symmetry.
-The momentum-velocity relation also depends on this choice, cf. Eq.~(\ref{eq:HiddenInertial}), implying (hidden momentum) that $\vec{U}$ will not in general be parallel to $\vec{P}$, so that they do not both lie along the $z$ axis.
+We start with the problem of the falling motion along the symmetry axis ($\theta=0$ in Boyer-Lindquist coordinates, hereafter the ``$z$-axis'') of a gyroscope in a Kerr spacetime, discussed in Sec.~\ref{sub:Time-components-Static}.
+Setting its initial position, velocity $\vec{U}$ and spin $\vec{S}$ all along the axis, one expects, at first sight, from symmetry arguments, an axial fall.
+It turns out, however, that such naive prescription of initial conditions does not completely determine the problem, nor does it ensure its axial symmetry.
+One needs also to prescribe the field of unit time-like vectors $u^{\alpha}$ relative to which the CM is computed (i.e., the field entering the spin condition $S^{\alpha\beta}u_{\beta}=0$), which, for an arbitrary choice, breaks the axial symmetry.
+The momentum-velocity relation also depends on this choice, cf.~Eq.~(\ref{eq:Momentum}), implying that $\vec{U}$ will not in general be parallel to $\vec{P}$ (hidden momentum), so that they do not both lie along the $z$-axis.
 Note that, as explained in Sec.~\ref{sub:Momentum-of-the-Particle}, the acceleration of the CM does not originate solely from the force, but also from the variation of field $u^{\alpha}$ along the CM worldline.